yamunanavada/trail-blazing-app/README.md

 Find routes for users to run in new cities based on recommendations from the running community

 ## Motivation
 Final project for the Flatiron School.
-This repo contains the front end of the app only.
+This repo contains the back end of the app only.
 Be sure to visit this repo for the front end: https://github.com/yamunanavada/trail-blazing-app-frontend.

 ## Features
 Create running routes in different cities.